 Nutshell 3.
 Nouns, adjectives, and attributes

-We already can form some nouns, for example ‘behaviour’ (the action of behaving) or ‘reader’ (the sender and/or recipient of reading). ‘castle’, ‘beaver’ and some other words were used up till now without explaining their inner cases (which were accusatives).
+We already can form some nouns, for example ‘war’ (the action of warring) or ‘speaker’ (the sender of speaking). ‘castle’, ‘beaver’ and some other words were used up till now without explaining their inner cases (which were accusatives).
 The problem seems to be that these nouns are not derived from verbs in English.
 In Lemizh, however, we have verbs such as:

 We will call these nominal verbs.
 As always, the plot

 - flows from a source of information;

 - transports a content, which is the sum of properties, the definition, the function, or whatever makes the thing what it is;